The Importance of Caring for Elderly Relatives and Friends

 People living with dementia or cognitive impairment will need specialist support from a health care team trained to meet their specific needs.
 The focus on care in a

 dementia home is person centred care, safety and promoting health and wellbeing.
+Choosing the right dementia care ensures they receive the specialised support they require.

 Respite Care